 While you can access the Character Viewer a few different ways, one of the simplest is from the menu bar.
 This way, you don’t have to try and remember another keyboard shortcut or hope the app you’re using offers a menu option.

-The setting for this is a bit hidden and not within your Dock & Menu Bar preferences.
+The setting for this is a bit hidden and not within your menu bar settings.
 So here, we’ll show you how to enable and access the emojis and symbols keyboard from your menu bar on Mac.

 Enable the Input icon in your menu bar